ClosingBracket/osv/README.md

 the ground up for effortless deployment and management of microservices and serverless apps, with superior performance.

-OSv has new APIs for new applications, but also runs unmodified x86-64 Linux binaries **as is**, which effectively makes it a **Linux binary compatible unikernel** (for more details about Linux ABI compatibility please read [this doc](https://github.com/cloudius-systems/osv/wiki/OSv-Linux-ABI-Compatibility)).
+OSv has been designed to run unmodified x86-64 Linux binaries **as is**, which effectively makes it a **Linux binary compatible unikernel** (for more details about Linux ABI compatibility please read [this doc](https://github.com/cloudius-systems/osv/wiki/OSv-Linux-ABI-Compatibility)).